pandemic-patch/zeemz-ann/README.md

 *Zeems: The Versipisces Secret* upcoming game release and announcement repository.

+*Zeems: The Versipisces Secret* game engine (aka "ZeemsCore") is written in Solidity for Ethereum smart contracts and utilizes the LoomSDK for side-chain transactions.
+This makes Zeems a dual-layer blockchain game.

 *Zeems: The Versipisces Secret* is based off the short story, "[Poseidon Knows]()," written by Monique Finley.
-The short story takes place at a few hundered years earlier than at the time of the novel, *[Terra Damnata: Book 1 of the Pu'Shing Bhu'Tons series](https://book1.pushingbhutons.com/p/chapters.html).*
+The short story takes place a few hundered years earlier than at the time of the novel, *[Terra Damnata: Book 1 of the Pu'Shing Bhu'Tons series](https://book1.pushingbhutons.com/p/chapters.html).*

 ## Uh...
 What's that?

-Terra Damnata is book 1 of the Pu'Shing Bhu'Tons series by Monique Finley; it is part of a 5 book blog-serial published at the website: pushingbhutons.com.
+*[Terra Damnata: Book 1 of the Pu'Shing Bhu'Tons series](https://book1.pushingbhutons.com/p/chapters.html).* is part of a 5 book blog-serial published at the website: www.pushingbhutons.com.
 The book's presale will be supported by PBTD token, a blockchain asset redeemable by the hodler or sellable by the trader.
 For more information about the Pu'Shing Bhu'Tons: Terra Damnata presale token, please go to: [INSERT REPO FOR PBTD TOKEN].

 ## License